manytask/checker/docs/2_configuration.md

 ```

-## `.task.yml`
+## `.group.yml`/`.task.yml`

-This optional file describes task parameters.
-In used by checker when running `tasks_pipeline` to override default parameters, pipeline or layout (public or private files).
+This config files override parameters for the current folder and all subfolders.
+When some field is not defined (e.g. only version present) the default parameter from the main config or from the folder above applied.

 [//]: # (TODO: Add json schema)